it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 # 1. Introduction <a name="introduction"></a>

-The purpose of this LAB is to show how to retrieve Salesforce Account Records using IBM App Connect Designer on IBM Cloud Pak for Integration.
+The purpose of this LAB is to show how to retrieve Salesforce Account Records using IBM App Connect Designer on IBM Cloud Pak for Integration (CP4I).
 When prompted to log in to CP4I use the username and password provided to you for this lab.

-If you need to review logging in to the Platform Navigator review the steps in the [Return to main lab page](../../../index.md#lab-sections)

 **Gathering your own SalesForce Credentials**
 - For this lab, you will be provided with shared credentials.
 If you would like to use your own account you can follow these steps to collect your SalesForce account details: Username, Password, Client Secret, and Client ID.
 You can learn how to obtain these values [here](../SF-Pre-Lab/SF-Pre-Lab.md)